 Laudy Barn from which 6 men escaped

 Entrance to the barn on the Champ de Foire in Oradour owned by Mme.
 Laudy.
-About 60 men were killed here, making it the largest site of the killings for the men.
-It was from here that 5 men, Robert Hébras, Marcel Darthout, Yvon Roby, Clément Broussaudier and Matthieu Borie escaped and survived to tell what had happened.
+About 60 men were killed here, making it the largest site for the killing of the men.
+It was from here that five men, Robert Hébras, Marcel Darthout, Yvon Roby, Clément Broussaudier and Mathieu Borie escaped and survived to tell what had happened.
 They first went into a small courtyard to the right of the view and then through a hole that Borie (a mason by trade) made in a wall into another small yard.
-They hid in some rabbit hutches there until about 19:00 before finally escaping from the town.
-A sixth man, Pierre-Henri Poutaraud also escaped alive, but was seen and shot dead on the road leading to the cemetery, which is in view to the left: see town plan for location.
+They hid in some rabbit hutches there until about 20:00 before finally escaping from the village.
+A sixth man, Pierre-Henri Poutaraud also escaped alive, but was seen and shot dead on the road leading to the cemetery, which is in view to the left: see village plan for location.
 See close-up of the two inscriptions on the left of the entrance to the barn.

 The Germans had recently introduced a 2 hour advance on GMT throughout France, so it would have remained quite light up to about 23:00 at this time of year.